 Essendon is an established residential area, with commercial areas along Keilor Road and Mount Alexander Road and around the Essendon railway station.

-Major features of the area include Kangan Institute (Essendon Campus), Niddrie Central Shopping Centre, Essendon Traffic School, Allison Park, Bradshaw Reserve, Buckley Park, Clarinda Park, Cross Keys Reserve, Essendon Recreation Reserve (Windy Hill), Five Mile Creek Reserve, Lincoln Park, Montgomery Park, Salmon Reserve, Thompson Reserve, Woodlands Park, Bradshaw Street Hall, Cooper Street Community Centre and numerous schools.
+Major features of the area include Kangan Institute (Essendon Campus), Niddrie Central Shopping Centre, Essendon Traffic School, Essendon Football Club Hall of Fame, Buckley Park, Allison Park, Bradshaw Reserve, Clarinda Park, Cross Keys Reserve, Essendon Recreation Reserve (Windy Hill), Five Mile Creek Reserve, Lincoln Park, Montgomery Park, Salmon Reserve, Thompson Reserve, Woodlands Park, Bradshaw Street Hall, Cooper Street Community Centre, the Essendon, Glenbervie and Strathmore railway stations and numerous schools.